jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Engineering and System Intrusion in the top patterns, although theres also the inclusion of Miscellaneous
+Errors as seen in Figure 69\.
+2024 DBIR Industries
-Errors as seen in Figure 69\.When it comes to intentional breaches, the vast majority of those cases fall into two buckets: Ransomware and the
+When it comes to intentional breaches, the vast majority of those cases fall into two buckets: Ransomware and the
 BEC, at 24% and 20% respectively.